- What is Virtus Investment Partners?

 - Request tax forms

-A: You may transfer your shares electronically to your brokerage account by providing your broker with your Computershare account information and the number of shares you wish to transfer.
+A: You may transfer your shares electronically to your brokerage account by providing your broker with your Broadridge account information and the number of shares you wish to transfer.
 Your broker can then process your request by utilizing the “Profile” feature of the Direct Registration System (DRS).
 Your broker can contact Virtus Shareowner Services at 866-205-7273 for instructions.

 A: Book-entry form is registered ownership of stock without the issuance of a corresponding stock certificate.
 Periodic statements of ownership are issued instead of certificates.